PMc’s Caramel Cobbler

 - 1 teaspoon vanilla or almond

-- 1 and 1/2 cup packed light brown sugar
+- 1 and 1/2 cups light brown sugar packed

 - Ice cream or sweetened whipped cream